Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting

 \section{Difficulties of ranking tasks for LLMs}

-As discussed in Section~\ref{sec:intro}, to date there is limited evidence showing LLM-based rankers can outperform fine-tuned ones.
-We discuss why this is the case by analyzing existing methods, which can be categorized into pointwise or listwise approaches.
+As discussed in Section~\ref{sec:intro}, to date there is limited evidence showing off-the-shelf LLM-based rankers can outperform fine-tuned smaller rankers.
+We discuss why this is the case by overviewing and analyzing existing methods, which can be categorized into pointwise or listwise approaches.